-In brief, A Copy of My Mind seems to devotedly follow three-act structure, with a prolonged first act.
-During the first act, we’re introduced to Sari (Tara Basro) – an attractive beautician in a small-time salon who loves to watch pirated whimsical B-movie wonders in her damp, cramped boarding room.
-On the other side, we’re also introduced to Alek (Chicco Jerikho) – a man without phone or IDs whose job is making subtitles for pirated DVDs.
+In brief, A Copy of My Mind seems to devotedly follow a three-act structure, with a prolonged first act.
+During the first act, we’re introduced to Sari (Tara Basro, Pengabdi Setan) – an attractive beautician in a small-time salon who loves to watch pirated whimsical B-movie wonders in her damp, cramped boarding room.
+On the other side, we’re also introduced to Alek (Chicco Jerikho, Filosofi Kopi) – a man without a phone or IDs whose job is making subtitles for pirated DVDs.
 Separately, Sari and Alek become our eyes to observe the hustle and bustle of Jakarta’s suburb with the heat, the traffic, and other beautifully suffocating details in welcoming an upcoming presidential election.

 When it seems it’ll lead to an explosive and voluptuous romance, A Copy of My Mind suddenly takes an unexpected turn when Sari, now working in a bigger salon, stole a DVD from a prisoned customer.
-What she thought as a hybrid-monster movie was actually an evident of a corruption broker case in presidential campaign.
+What she thought as a hybrid-monster movie was actually evidence of a corruption broker case in the presidential campaign.

 It’s surprising that A Copy of My Mind covers a poignant political thriller behind an already likable romance.
 The Via Dolorosa approach to reach the Calvary is definitely unpredictable and, might seem, random although it makes sense.
 Mr. Anwar really takes the time to collect all the details to cleverly culminate into an irreversible hazard, without being explosive and hasty.